-If you love sprouts, then you have to try my Lemon Brussels Sprout Slaw recipe which combines shredded brussels sprouts with dried cranberries, crunchy almonds and freshly chopped parsley.
+If you love sprouts, then you have to try my Brussels Sprout Slaw recipe which combines shredded brussels sprouts with dried cranberries, crunchy almonds and freshly chopped parsley.
 This simple slaw is mixed with a lemony dressing.
 The entire dish takes minutes to prepare and is a great side dish for a weeknight meals or the holidays.

 Slaws are a healthy and delicious side dish to add to your meals.
-I love adding this Lemon Brussels Sprout Slaw to our menu.
+I love adding this Brussels Sprout Slaw to our menu.

 A slaw is really simple to pull together and there is no end to what you can add to this simple salad.